 Traditional cleaning materials can often contain countless chemicals and abrasive substances that not only harm the environment, but also propose a risk to our health and well-being.
 Making a simple switch from your usual washing powder to an alternative ‘planet-friendly’ product such as the Ecozone Soapnuts or Emma’s Laundry Soap can make all the difference.

 Companies such as Bio D, Ecos, Attitude and Ecover manufacture high quality cleaning products that ‘don’t cost the earth’.
 We use the Ecover Multi Surface Spray and Attitude Washing Up Liquid as alternatives to traditional cleaning products.
 Now when I say use … I have to admit that I’m not using them everyday.
 But that says more about the cleanliness of my kitchen than the usability of the products!
+It’s easy to eco-charge your cleaning with our eco-friendly cleaning products.

 7. Buy Organic